General Information and Participation in

 determining interoperability.
 A CalConnect Interoperability Test Event normally lasts

-location, internet connectivity, and the on-site IOP Test Manager who
+location, internet connectivity, and the on-site test manager who

-will conduct the actual interoperability testing and ensure that all participants are
+will manage the actual interoperability testing and ensure that all participants are

 able to participate in and complete the testing.
-The Consortium will also produce
+CalConnect also produces a public report

-is available for CalConnect members when a participant cannot attend an in-person
+is available for CalConnect members only, when a participant cannot attend in person and therefore

 participates from a remote location, generally communicating via Jabber

 Conference and Etherpads.
 This option is open to a member participating in the